 Mid-urethral sling – a minimally invasive surgical procedure to treat stress incontinence.
 The procedure involves looping special tape around the urethra to provide support.

-Periurethral injection therapy – a procedure in which a bulking agent, such as collagen, is injected around the urethra and bladder neck to treat stress incontinence.
+Periurethral injection therapy – a procedure in which a bulking agent, is injected around the urethra and bladder neck to treat stress incontinence.